 The liquor selection behind the bar was impressive, and the curated cocktails on the menu were equally extensive.
 After my typical chat of deliberation with the bartender, I decided on the Free Witch – pisco, salers, guava, honey, and bitters.

 The orange concoction was poured over one giant ice cube in a lowball glass.
 It smelled tropical and I worried that I would be capping my night with a fruity, sugary drink.
 I took a sip, which was indeed sweet, but with a slightly bitter aftertaste – the effect of the pisco.
 The tropical taste of the guava shined through in every sip, but the sour of the pisco and peychaud’s bitters countered this sweetness in a delightful way.
 This bittersweet combination was indeed quite delicious and took some time to drink.

 I kept myself busy studying the pieces of art one by one, methodically selecting and then de-selecting ones which I thought might look nice at home.
 The bartender asked to take a Polaroid photo of me, somewhat of a tradition at the Hideout.
 I raised my glass to the camera and toasted my rainy home for the past few nights.

-The snapshot caught a bright moment in a dark bar on a rainy night which I’d highly recommend to anyone looking for a drink in this proudly unique corner of the country.
+The snapshot caught a bright moment on a rainy night in a dark bar, one which I’d highly recommend to anyone looking for a well-done drink in this proudly unique corner of the country.

 1005 Boren Avenue